 Classic rides like it's a small world, Dumbo the Flying Elephant, and Alice in Wonderland are just two of the attractions that are great for young kids.
 The recently renovated ToonTown is also perfect for families with younger kids.
 There are also lots of character greetings for kids who love Disney shows and movies.

-In addition to Disneyland Park, there’s also Disney’s California Adventure, as well as Downtown Disney and three Disneyland hotels (the Disneyland Hotel, Disney’s Grand Californian Resort, and Disney’s Pixar Place Hotel – formerly Disney’s Paradise Pier Hotel).
-You’ll find more thrilling rides at California Adventure but will need a park hopper to go to both in one day.
+In addition to Disneyland Park, there's also Disney's California Adventure, as well as Downtown Disney and three Disneyland hotels (the Disneyland Hotel, Disney's Grand Californian Resort, and Disney's Pixar Place Hotel - formerly Disney's Paradise Pier Hotel).
+You'll find more thrilling rides at California Adventure, but you will need a park hopper to go to both in one day.

 While you can stay at Disneyland, you can also visit as part of a day trip from LA.
 It's located in Anaheim, a suburb of Los Angeles.
 If you are staying in San Diego, you'll want to spend at least one night in the Disneyland area.